 If Trump approval is 34 how is the generic Democrat only up 6?

-It's influenced by Democrats that keep criticizing their own party or fall in perpetual disappointment instead of standing in solidarity to fight maga.
+It's influenced by Democrats that keep criticizing their own party or fall into perpetual disappointment instead of standing in solidarity to fight maga.

 brilliant reply!